Usama149/Student-Performance-ML-Comparison/Portuguese_data.md

 * This indicates that earlier academic performance carries most of the predictive signal in the dataset.
 * The remaining demographic, family, and lifestyle variables have limited standalone predictive power.
 * SVR was the most resilient model after removing the strongest predictors, while the Decision Tree was the most unstable.

-## Conclusion

-This project shows that student final grade prediction in the Portuguese dataset depends heavily on prior grades.
-While several machine learning models perform well when earlier grades are available, their predictive ability drops strongly without them.
-This highlights the importance of feature selection and demonstrates how model performance can depend on a small number of highly informative variables.